The Geometry of Memoryless Stochastic Policy Optimization in Infinite-Horizon POMDPs: Introduction

 The structure of the expected cumulative reward has been studied in terms of the location of the global optimizers and the existence of local optimizers.
 Most notably, it is well known that in MDPs there always exist optimal policies which are memoryless and deterministic \citep[see][]{puterman2014markov}.
 In the case of POMDPs, optimal memoryless policies may need to be stochastic \citep[see][]{singh1994learning}. \citet{montufar2015geometry, montufar2017geometry, 82841} obtained upper bounds on the number of actions that need to be randomized by these policies, which in the worst case is equal to the number of states that are compatible with the observation.
 Although we do not improve these results (which are indeed tight in some cases), our description of the expected cumulative reward function leads to a simpler proof of the bounds obtained by \cite{montufar2015geometry}.

-\citet{neyman2003real} considered stochastic games as semialgebraic problems showing that the minmax and maxmin payoffs in an \(n\)-player game are semialgebraic functions of the discount factor. {Although this is not directly related to our work, we take a similar philosophy.} We pursue a semialgebraic description of the feasible set of discounted state-action frequencies in POMDPs, which is closely related to the general spirit of semialgebraic statistics \citep{zwiernik2016semialgebraic}.
-Based on this we characterize the properties of the optimization problem by its algebraic degree, a concept that has been advanced in recent works on polynomial optimization \citep{bajaj1988algebraic,catanese2006maximum,doi:10.1137/080716670,Draisma2016,CELIK2021855}.
+\citet{neyman2003real} considered stochastic games as semialgebraic problems showing that the minmax and maxmin payoffs in an \(n\)-player game are semialgebraic functions of the discount factor. {Although this is not directly related to our work, we take a similar philosophy.} We pursue a semialgebraic description of the feasible set of discounted state-action frequencies in POMDPs, which is closely related to the general spirit of semialgebraic statistics, where this is usually referred to as the implitization problem \citep{zwiernik2016semialgebraic}.
+Based on this we characterize the properties of the optimization problem by its algebraic degree, a concept that has been advanced in recent works on polynomial optimization \citep{bajaj1988algebraic,doi:10.1137/080716670,CELIK2021855}.